BGMP/SVM/README.md

 A really simple implementation of the Support Vector Machine (SVM) algorithm, which is an effective tool for solving classification and regression problems in machine learning.

-This project was written as part of the Masters in Computer Science course "Advanced Topics on Databases" at the University of the Bío-Bío.

 ## Running
 To run the program, first install the dependencies:
 ```bash